Part 5 of 5 of my journey from faith.

 It gave me confidence that the doubts I was dealing with were part of being human.
-And that since the church’s roots were traced to Jesus—I believed I belonged to something bigger than me, bigger than my opinions… even bigger than the Bible.
+And grounded in the church’s enduring and historical roots—I believed I belonged to something bigger than me, bigger than my opinions… even bigger than the Bible.

 I didn’t have to have all the answers.

 I had learned to argue both sides of so many Christian arguments.
 I had explored persuasive cases for opposing views.
 And I finally became convinced that believing rightly was too vague a notion for anyone to be so self-confident about.

 I was tired of trying to correct everyone’s theology and incessantly purifying my own.